jphoga/portfolio/content/about/about/about_me/index.md

 ## Same job, different role - full deep dive into coding

 Equipped with my new Full-Stack coding skills I went back to my company and asked for a position as a developer.
-They were happy to put me into the Internet of Things (IoT) sector which creates and sells solutions and services to bring digital transformation to our clients.
-Here I am now - a member of the development team building awesome applications and server/cloud infrastructure for global projects and international clients.
+They were happy to put me into the IoT (Internet of Things) sector where we create and sell solutions and services to bring digital transformation to our clients.
+Here I am now - a member of the development team building awesome applications and cloud infrastructure for global projects and international clients.

-I can finally code from morning to evening, learn a ton of different languages and frameworks (e.g. **Java Spring Boot, Python Flask, Node Express**) as well as working with **Cloud providers** on a pretty deep level (especially [AWS](http://aws.com)).
+I can finally code from morning to evening, learn a ton of different languages and frameworks (lately e.g. **Java Spring Boot, Python Flask, Node Express**) as well as working with **Cloud providers** on a pretty deep level (especially [AWS](http://aws.com)).

-I even got the chance to build a **Deep Learning model** for object recognition using transfer learning with **Tensorflow** while re-writing an applications build in [ROS](http://ros.org) (**Robot Operating System**) running on an **Nvidia Edge Server**.
-Check out my [Projects Page](/projects) to find out more about some of my projects I did so far.
+I even got the chance to build a **Deep Learning model** for Object Detection using Transfer Learning with **Tensorflow** while rewriting an applications build in [ROS](http://ros.org) (**Robot Operating System**) running on an **Nvidia Edge Server**.
+Check out my [Projects Page](/projects) to find out more about some of the projects I did so far.

 Cheers!